 1. Colorado Is Home To Some Unique Towns

-Unique?
-Yes, and in some cases dead.
-There are around 500 dead, ghost towns in Colorado which is almost as high as the number of towns that people currently occupy.
-Among the “live” cities in Colorado, Loveland is the “Sweetheart City,” Rocky Ford has been nominated the “Melon capitol of the world,” Dove Creek calls themselves the “Pinto bean capitol of the world,” and Trinidad was known for a long time as the “sex change capitol of the world.”
+There are around 500 abandoned, ghost towns in Colorado which is basically as high as the number of towns that people currently occupy.
+Among the “live” cities in Colorado, Loveland is the “Sweetheart City,” Rocky Ford has been nominated the “Melon capital of the world,” Dove Creek calls itself the “Pinto bean capital of the world,” and Trinidad was known for a long time as the “sex change capitol of the world.”

 2. Throughout History There Have Been Two Major Population Booms in Colorado, and Now the State Is Working on Their Third

-The first drastic increase in population Colorado had was the gold and silver boom of the late 1800’s.
-Silver was found first, then gold!
-Many people flooded to the state in the 1800’s looking to strike it rich on the pay dirt.
+The first drastic increase in population Colorado had was the gold and silver boom of the late 1800s.
+Silver was found first, and later gold.
+Many people flooded to the state in the 1800s looking to strike it rich on the pay dirt.

 3. Despite the Booms, Colorado’s Population Is Still Relatively Small

-The other “highest” records Colorado holds include the highest incorporated town (Leadville 10,200 ft.), the highest paved road, the highest flat top mountain, and the highest sand dunes.
+The other “highest” records Colorado holds include the highest incorporated town, Leadville 10,152 feet, the highest paved road (Mt Evans Byway), the highest flat-top mountain (Grand Mesa), and the highest sand dunes (Star Dunes).

 5. Colorado Residents Love Their Extreme Sports